maxime7770/maxime7770.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hello! :wave:  I'm Maxime, a Masters in Business Analytics (MBAn) candidate at MIT.
+Hello! :wave: I’m Maxime, a Machine Learning Engineer at PayPal.
+My work focuses on building and deploying machine learning models, particularly in recommendation systems and personalization.

-My academic focus is on machine learning and deep learning, where I am involved in collaborative projects that address complex real-world challenges.
-Additionally, I conduct research at the MIT Operations Research Center in collaboration with IBM, at the intersection of optimization and machine learning under the supervision of Professor Georgia Perakis.
+I studied Data Science at MIT, where I worked on various projects at the intersection of optimization and machine learning.
+Previously, I collaborated with the MIT Operations Research Center and IBM, contributing to research at the intersection of Machine Learning and Optimization.

-I have a deep passion for AI, particularly in natural language processing (NLP), and have engaged in numerous hackathons and personal projects.
+I have a strong passion for AI, especially in natural language processing, and I enjoy participating in hackathons and personal projects.
 You can find more details on my [GitHub](https://github.com/maxime7770).

-You can also check out my blog where I share insights on Machine Learning, Deep Learning, and Data Science.
-I'm always looking for new opportunities to collaborate on exciting projects!
+I also write about Machine Learning, Deep Learning, and Data Science on my blog.
+If you’re interested in discussing ideas or collaborating, feel free to reach out!

 Feel free to reach out via email at [maximew@mit.edu](mailto:) or connect with me on [Linkedin](https://www.linkedin.com/in/maxime-wolf/).